glindberg2000/PDF-extractor/cline_docs/activeContext.md

 - Error handling and progress tracking
 - CapitalOne Visa print-to-PDF parser is in progress but cannot extract the amount field due to PDF encoding issues.
 Both PyPDF2 and pdfplumber fail to extract numeric values for the amount column.
 OCR or alternative formats may be required.
 - New focus: Implementing a robust CapitalOne CSV transaction parser to bypass PDF extraction issues.
+- **NEW:** Universal parser detection function is now available.
+All modularized parsers (CSV and PDF) are auto-registered and available for strict, robust detection.
+The detection utility is available both as a CLI and as a function for module users.
+- **NEW:** ChaseCheckingParser now exposes a robust `extract_metadata` method, callable on demand, returning all key metadata fields (bank_name, account_type, parser_name, file_type, account_number, statement_date, account_holder_name, address, statement_period_start, statement_period_end) for any Chase Checking PDF.
+This is tested and ready for LedgerDev and other consumers.

 ## Current State
 - Successfully implemented multi-client parser system
 - Fixed client name handling with spaces
 - Standardized directory structure for clients
 - Implemented basic client configuration system
+- **NEW:** Detection logic is strict and robust—no guessing or partial matches.
+Only modularized and registered parsers are used for detection.
+This ensures reliability and extensibility as new parsers are added.

 ## Recent Changes
 1. Implemented comprehensive caching system: